allysonshortle

 Courses: Exit Poll; Public Opinion; Immigration Politics; Experiments; Identity Politics; Religion and Politics; American Federal Government

-About me: I am an Associate Professor and Director of Graduate Studies in the Political Science department at the University of Oklahoma where I study group identity in the context of American political behavior.
+About me: I am an Associate Professor and Director of Graduate Studies in the Political Science department at the University of Oklahoma, where I study group identity in the context of American political behavior.
 I also serve as a faculty member for Latinx Studies and Women and Gender Studies.
 I run OU’s Community Engagement + Experiments Laboratory (CEEL), Oklahoma City’s Community Poll (Exit Poll), and OU’s Democracy Survey of OU freshmen.
 For fun, I like to lend research support to organizations seeking to increase civic engagement and improve the democratic health of their local communities.

-This year, I am serving as a 2024-2025 Public Religion Research Fellow.
-I am honored to be the 2024 recipient (w.
+I was honored to be the 2024 recipient (w.
 Ana Bracic and Mackenzie Israel-Trummel) of the Southern Political Science Association's Best Overall Paper Award and the Marian Irish Award for Best Paper on Women and Politics.

 At the doctoral level, I teach courses on group identity, public opinion/political psychology, and American political behavior.